-- Follow rules specified in part Not allowed manipulations and notice - Installation and service should be performed only by qualified person. - Use suitable power source.
+- Follow rules specified in part Not allowed manipulations and notice - Installation and service need to be performed only by qualified person. - Use suitable power source.
 Use only source with power voltage recommended by the manufacturer and approved in accordance with proper standards.
 Pay attention, the source has undamaged cables or cover. - Connect and disconnect correctly.
-Do not connect and disconnect cables, if device is under electrical voltage. - Do not use instrument without covers. - Do not use instrument, if it does not work correctly.
+Do not connect and disconnect cables, if device is under electrical voltage. - Do not use instrument without covers.
+Do not remove covers. - Do not use instrument, if it does not work correctly.
 If you mean instrument does not correctly, let it check by qualified service person. - Do not use instrument in environment with danger of explosion.